kevinveenbirkenbach/cymais/roles/pc-administrator-tools/README.md

 # PC-Bluray-Player-Tools Role

 ## Overview
-Welcome to the `pc-bluray-player-tools` role, a part of the `computer-playbook` repository.
+Welcome to the `pc-bluray-player-tools` role, a part of the `cymais` repository.
 This role is dedicated to setting up software required for Blu-ray playback on personal computers.
 It focuses on installing necessary packages to enable the use of Blu-ray media with VLC player and other compatible software.

 ## Role Contents
 The `main.yml` file in this role consists of tasks that automate the installation of the following packages: